 One factor that is notably omitted is APR.
 All of the benefits offered by credit cards are outweighed by paying any amount of interest, and that goes for any credit card.
 While valuable tools if you leverage their benefits and pay off your balance in full each month, credit cards become DANGEROUS WEAPONS OF SELF DESTRUCTION (too preachy? 😉 ) when they carry a balance.

-Chase Sapphire Reserve Credit Card – This is the new gold standard of travel credit cards.
-It became available only a few months ago, and since getting it, this has become our primary credit card for travel purchases.
-One reason we use this so much is because of its redemption flexibility, as its rewards are not tied to any single airline or hotel chain.
+Chase Sapphire Reserve Credit Card – This used to be our primary credit card for travel purchases before getting the Amex Platinum cards.
+One reason we recommend this card is because of its redemption flexibility, as its rewards are not tied to any single airline or hotel chain.
 Another is that it earns at a higher rate (across the board) than almost any other card.

-The biggest balking point on this card is going to be that $450 annual fee.
-If you travel at all, knock that amount down to $150, since the card includes a $300 annual credit for travel.
+The biggest balking point on this card is going to be that $550 annual fee.
+If you travel at all, knock that amount down to $250, since the card includes a $300 annual credit for travel.
 Still, $150 is a lot if you don’t travel much.
-You also receive a $100 application fee credit for Global Entry or TSA Pre✓, which can make that fee even more palatable.
-Another perk that may seem valuable is the touted access to 900+ airport lounges, but there are so many caveats that this is virtually worthless.
-(We’ve tried to use it 10+ times already, and have been denied each time…)
+You also receive a $100 application fee credit for Global Entry or TSA PreCheck, which can make that fee even more palatable.
+Another perk that may seem valuable is the touted access to 900+ airport lounges, but there are growing exclusions as many of these lounges are more crowded than ever.